makdefense/makdefense-portfolio/Cyber Security 101/Cryptography/public-key-cryptography-basics.md

 **TryHackMe Path**: [Cyber Security 101]
 **Lab Topic**: [Public Key Cryptography Basics]
-**Date Completed**: [08//2025]
+**Date Completed**: [08/15/2025]

 ---

 ## 🧠 Summary

 > In this lab, I learned about the importance of understanding the basics of public key cryptography (PKC), which is the foundation for the most secure communication, authentication, and digital trust in today's world.
-I also learned the importance of understanding the common uses of asymmetric encryption in PKC, which is that it gives you context - so it's not just "math with keys," but a practical too you know when and how to apply.
-Then i learn the importance of understanding RSA in PKC, which is like the "alphabet" of asymmetric encryption.
-Even if you later move on to more advanced or modern algorithms, knowing RSA gives you the solid base to understand the rest.
+I also learned the importance of understanding the common uses of asymmetric encryption in PKC, which is that it gives you context - so it's not just "math with keys," but a practical tool you know when and how to apply.
+Then I learn the importance of understanding RSA in PKC, which is like the "alphabet" of asymmetric encryption.
+Even if you later move on to more advanced or modern algorithms, knowing RSA gives you a solid base to understand the rest.
+The importance of understanding DH in PKC is that it is a foundational method for securely agreeing on a shared secret over an insecure channel, which is something you can't do with symmetric encryption alone.
+Following this, I then learned about the importance of understanding SSH in the context of PKC, which is that SSH is the day-to-day workhorse of secure system access, and PKC is the engine that makes it secure.
+Without understanding SSH in a PKC context, you can't confidently manage or secure remote systems.
+Next, I learned about the importance of understanding digital signatures and certificates in PKC, which is that digital signatures prove "who" sent something and that it wasn't altered; certificates prove that the "who" is legitimate.
+Without them, secure communi- cation and online trust would collapse.
+Finally, the importance of understanding PGP and GPG in PKC is that they are the "hands-on workshop" for PKC.
+They take the theory of PKC and put it into practice for secure communication, signatures, and file encryption in a way you'll use in the field.

 ---

 ## 🎯 Objectives
+- [ ] Learn about PKC: Basics
+- [ ] Learn about Common Use of Asymmetric Encryption
+- [ ] Learn about RSA
+- [ ] Learn about Diffie-Hellman Key Exchange
+- [ ] Learn about SSH
-- [ ] Learn about
+- [ ] Learn about Digital Signatures and Certificates
+- [ ] PGP and GPG

 ---